Save water, make an amazing landscape with native plants

-And the live oak dry creek that was first used as a dump 50 years ago and later became a goat pen, is now being restored with California lilacs, holly, sages and gooseberry.
+And the live oak dry creek first used as a dump 50 years ago, and later a goat pen, is now being

 One of the other big upsides to going native with the landscape beyond not watering anything is my poultry (chickens and ducks with free range of the yard) don’t eat the landscaping.
 They do, however, shelter under it and eat the weeds, grasses and various insect pests that hide out there.
 Kind of a triple bonus when you think about it.